 The guiding principal of the curricular design is three-fold and presented in a continuum of foundations (theory), application (real-world problem resolution) and vision (synthesis and creative/critical forward thinking regarding the future trajectory of health care).
 The curricular design first establishes a foundation of past and current thinking (epistemological framework) and theory associated with leadership, education and research.
 The curriculum challenges learners to address real-world applications through focused seminar courses and learner-centered projects.
 The curriculum progresses and challenges the learners’ axiological considerations, encouraging the value of moving health care forward through research, demonstration projects, dissertation focus, ownership of learning and philosophical challenges to the status quo.

 The program director provides general academic support and oversees the professional development courses.
-Transition to doctoral candidate occurs upon successfully completing all core courses, passing a comprehensive qualifying exam and passing a dissertation proposal presented to the dissertation committee.
+Transition to doctoral candidate occurs upon successfully completing most core courses, passing a comprehensive qualifying exam and passing a dissertation proposal presented to the dissertation committee.

 Doctoral candidates conduct research and publish under the guidance and supervision of a research mentor.
 The dissertation committee consists of the research mentor, the program director and at least three additional qualified members.
 The dissertation committee ensures students are well-prepared to identify and fill important gaps in knowledge through the generation and dissemination of new knowledge, and endorses the awarding of the PhD degree.

 Health Sciences (PhD): Program Overview

 The Doctor of Philosophy in Health Sciences program was launched by the College of Health Sciences in fall 2011.
 The program is designed to prepare health science professionals to assume major leadership, research and educational positions within their professions, as well as to foster career advancement opportunities.